siva5/PaQGenLabWebsite/research/index.md

 ## Highlighted

-{% include citation.html lookup="Open collaborative writing with Manubot" style="rich" %}
+{% include citation.html lookup="A chromosome-scale assembly of _Brassica carinata_(BBCC) accession HC20 containing resistance to multiple pathogens and an early generation assessment of introgressions into _B. juncea_ (AABB)" style="rich" %}

 {% include section.html %}